Vintage musical equipment

 Vintage musical equipment is older music gear, including instruments, amplifiers and speakers, sound recording equipment and effects pedals, sought after, maintained and used by record producers, audio engineers and musicians who are interested in historical music genres.
-While any piece of equipment of sufficient age can be considered vintage, in the 2010s the term is typically applied to instruments and gear from the 1970s and earlier.
-Guitars, amps, pedals, electric keyboards, sound recording equipment (e.g., reel to reel tape decks and microphones) from the 1950s to 1970s are particularly sought.
-Musical equipment from the 1940s and prior eras is often expensive, and sought out mainly by museums or collectors.
+While any piece of equipment of sufficient age can be considered vintage, the term is typically applied to instruments and gear from the 1970s and earlier.
+Guitars, amps, pedals, electric keyboards, sound recording equipment (e.g., reel-to-reel tape decks and microphones) from the 1950s to 1970s are particularly sought after, while musical equipment from the 1940s and earlier is generally far more expensive and sought out mainly by museums or collectors to preserve historical equipment, rather than to perform with.

 Older gear is often known for its unique tonal or sound-shaping qualities.
-The cost of vintage gear may be higher than the reissued model or its 2010s-era equivalent, depending on the rarity of the item, how high the demand is for it, and the condition.
+The cost of vintage gear may be higher than the reissued model or its contemporary equivalent, depending on the specific item's rarity, demand, and condition.

 Guitars

 As early as the 1970s, musicians began to recognize the value of older instruments from the 1940s and 1950s.
-Among guitar aficionados, the mass production of both acoustic and electric guitars served to highlight the quality hand workmanship, crafting, finishing and materials of older instruments.
+Among guitar enthusiasts, the mass production of both acoustic and electric guitars served to highlight the quality hand workmanship, crafting, finishing and materials of older instruments.
 Historians such as George Gruhn helped to codify both the monetary value and sound quality of these instruments.

 Examples of well-known vintage electric guitars include 1950s and 1960s era models like the Fender Stratocaster and Telecaster, and the Gibson Les Paul.
 Although less well-known and not as financially valuable, older electric guitars under the names of Harmony, Danelectro or Kay are becoming increasingly collectible.

 Examples of well-known vintage acoustic guitars include Martin and Gibson models typically built prior to the 1970s, 1920s to 1930s Nationals and Dobros, and 1930s era Recording Kings, among others.

 Keyboards

-Prior to the popularity of electronic music in the 1980s and 1990s, electro-mechanical instruments such as the Fender Rhodes electric piano and the Hammond organ were widely used.
+Prior to the popularity of electronic music in the 1980s and 1990s, electromechanical instruments such as the Fender Rhodes electric piano and the Hammond organ were widely used.
 The Hammond organ was a staple instrument in jazz, blues and early rock and roll up through the 1970s; Booker T. Jones played the Hammond on many recordings for Stax Records that helped define the sound of soul music in the 1960s.

 Musical synthesizers first came to popular music in the mid- to late-1960s and evolved through the 1970s and 1980s.
 In the 1970s, synthesizers were rare and expensive, and generally owned only by major recording studios, record producers, and established artists.
 It was not until the release of Yamaha's DX-7 that an affordable, mass-market digital synth became available to the general public.

 Because the technology evolved so quickly, many synthesizers were manufactured for a very short period of time, and would later be sought after by musicians and collectors seeking unique or unusual sounds.
 Popular brands of vintage synthesizers include Moog, Korg, ARP, and later Roland, and Yamaha.